atlasd-geo/atlasd/README.md

 ## Overview
 **tl;dr:** It's a mapping web app.

-Atlasd (say "at last!"; think Atlas) aims to be **web-first mapping application.** By web-first, we mean that Atlasd strives to empower developers, low-code, and no-code users to create cartographic content on the web, for the web.
-In contrast to services like ArcGIS online and MangoMap, Atlasd intends to be free and open-source; development patterns which minimize cost of infrastructure and maintenance are encouraged.
+Atlasd (say "at last!"; think Atlas) aims to be **web-first mapping application.** Atlasd strives to empower developers, low-code, and no-code users to create cartographic content on the web, for the web.
+In contrast to services like ArcGIS online and MangoMap, Atlasd intends to be free and open-source.

 Grandiose aside, Atlasd is above all else supposed to a *fun* open source project.
 We hope folks of all skills and interests can try, fail, learn, grow, and maybe even succeed.
 As you read through, we hope you'll be convinced that there is something for every kind of developer, or even simply thinker, to add to this project.